 - No styptic powder or pencil?
-Home remedies abound: you can use a little corn starch with baking powder.
-Dipping in flour also works in a pinch, helping staunch bleeding and promoting coagulation.
+Home remedies abound: you can use a little cornflour with baking powder.
+Dipping in flour also works if your out of those other things, helping stop bleeding and promoting coagulation.

 - It should cease bleeding in about five minutes, after which you can examine and see if you should bandage, or put a doggy sock on to prevent licking or infection.
 Clean with a damp cloth.

 Most dogs have dewclaws around one to four inches up on their leg, but if you’re focused on the paw you might forget.
 Make sure these are trimmed as they are the most likely to snag, tear, and bleed.

 After the first trim, check weekly to see how your dog’s nails grow.
 Most dogs need nail trimming every 2-4 weeks, so you’ll need to customise this for your canine and keep a calendar of clipping.